List of The Land Before Time characters: Foobie

 Foobie, voiced by Pete Sepenuk, is a mute "Yellow Belly" who is considered the wise one of his herd.
 Foobie makes friends with Spike.
 He appears in The Land Before Time XIII: The Wisdom of Friends.

 Hidden Runner

 Hidden Runner, voiced by Rob Paulsen, is a green and blue Ornithomimus whose only appearance is in the TV series episode "The Spooky Nighttime Adventure".
 Hidden Runner has the ability to blend in with its habitat due to its multi-colored markings.

 Loofah and Doofah

 Loofah and Doofah are two "Yellow Bellies" who appear in The Land Before Time XIII: The Wisdom of Friends.
-Loofah is voiced by Cuba Gooding Jr. and Doofah is voiced by Sandra Oh.
+Loofah is voiced by Cuba Gooding Jr. and Doofah by Sandra Oh.
 Loofah is the cheerful leader of a herd of Yellow bellies who are looking for the Berry Valley.
 Doofah is a prominent female in her herd, and is equally friendly and optimistic.
 Both of them have short-term memory loss and are motivated by impulsive needs.